ABC Organic Gardener Magazine latest issue magazine cover.

 How do we save Earth’s life-support systems and ourselves in the process?
 Dr Reese Halter reports on the action needed and our progress to date.

 You don’t have to be a climate scientist to see that Mother Nature is sending us a clear SOS: raging bushfires, deadly floods, mass coral bleachings and unprecedented heatwaves (see ‘Earth’s SOS’, at bottom).
 But thankfully, for those of us who have dedicated our lives to reading the signs, there is promising news.
-From a decade ago where scientists and activists were still fighting to convince people of the truth of climate change, many nations are now fast-tracking the solutions.
+From a decade ago where scientists and activists were still fighting for saving Earth and to convince people of the truth of climate change, many nations are now fast-tracking the solutions.

 Congratulations to Germany for its commitment to cut carbon emissions by 95 per cent by midcentury.
 Denmark has a very aggressive program to reduce its carbon emissions